Frequently Asked Questions

 8. What happens if I need to cancel a class?

 NO CANCELLATIONS AFTER A CLASS HAS BEGUN, so choose courses carefully!
 Requests for withdrawal from a class must be submitted in writing via email at least seven business days before the start date of the class; receipt of requests made via other methods, such as phone messages, cannot be guaranteed.
 You may receive a credit voucher applicable to future Community Education classes, which is valid for two years from the date of issue.
+If submitted within the cancellation period, we will process your cancellation by charging you the cancellation fee ($10.00), and refund the tuition amount (minus the $10.00 cancellation fee) to your credit card, which should go through in 5-8 business days.
+Full Refunds are granted ONLY if a class is cancelled, discontinued, or rescheduled.

 Important Information: Refunds are NOT issued for absences nor prorated for late registrations.
 Missed class meetings may not be made up in another class.
 There is no auditing of classes.
 Students are highly encouraged to register before class begins.
 Returned checks will be subject to a $25 handling charge.
 Some high demand classes, such as glass fusing and Good Times Travel day trips, have separate and different refund policies stating that all registrations are final, and no refunds, credits, or transfers will be given.
 Please bear that in mind when registering for those classes.